 Maybe this is the first bad tenant you’ve had.
 Maybe it’s just the most recent in a long line of them.
 Or perhaps you’ve realized you’re just really not cut out for being a landlord and it’s not something you want to keep doing.
 If you can’t put up with your bad tenants for one more minute, one of your best options could be selling your home.

 If you’re ready to part with your home and you don’t feel like enduring the long, expensive process of selling with an agent, contact The Buy Guys today for your cash home offer.
-We buy homes all over Florida, and our experienced team is ready to help you sell your home quickly and close the book on bad tenants for good!
+Our main states where we buy houses: Florida, Georgia and Texas.
+However, we can and do purchase houses in other states.
+Regardless of the area, our experienced team is ready to help you sell your home quickly and close the book on bad tenants for good!”